Grate-Oracle-Lewot/GrateCrystal/README.md

 This is an edit of GitHub's "pokecrystal" disassembly—in other words, a Pokémon Crystal romhack.
 It's called "Grate" Crystal because the editing (but not the original disassembling) was done by me, the Grate Oracle Lewot.
 There's not much of a theme to this project—it's just kind of me figuring out how the whole hacking process works and seeing what all I can get away with.
 I'll list most of the changes below, but I'm bound to miss more than a few details, so consider the list non-exhaustive.

+# Pokémon removed

+- Pichu
+- Cleffa
+- Igglybuff
+- Smoochum
+- Elekid
+- Magby

+# Pokémon added

+- Cottonee
+- Whimsicott
+- Yanmega
+- 5 new Pokémon based on unused beta designs, one of which is legendary

 # Major Edits

 - Fairy type added